mleonhard/systeminit-coding-assessment-sde3/README.md

 ## TO DO
 - Show an activity indicator while loading or adding a message.
-- Focus the message box again after trying to add a message.
+- Focus the message box after user presses the Add Message button.
+- Stop sanitizing output since Vue seems to do that automatically.
+- Poll for new messages.
 - Store messages in a database
-- Stop sanitizing output since Vue seems to do that automatically.
 - Measure test coverage
 - Test the frontend with end-to-end tests.
 - Test `MessageListModel`